 2. WordPress vs Magento for SEO

-Both WordPress and Magento have amazing SEO features and they can also be improved with the help of extensions and plugins.
+Both have amazing SEO features and they can also be improved with the help of extensions and plugins.

 For WordPress, it is important to choose clean coded themes and install a plugin such as Yoast SEO to manage important details such as custom page titles and meta descriptions

-When using Magento, one has to be sure to choose a well-scripted theme.
-Magento is not usually built with content marketing in mind, it needs a bit more effort to tidy up your SEO.
-One of the most overlooked aspects of Magento is to add title and alt texts to each and every image which is helpful in increasing traffic to your website.
+When using Magento, one has to be sure to choose a well-scripted theme. it is not usually built with content marketing in mind, it needs a bit more effort to tidy up your SEO.
+One of the most overlooked aspects of this is to add title and alt texts to every image which helps increase traffic to your website.

 3. WordPress vs Magento for Security

 Due to its popularity, WordPress gets a lot of press on this aspect.
-However, the code core for both Magento and WordPress is highly secure.
+However, the code core for both is highly secure.

-Magento and WordPress both have security improvements.
-The question of security comes down to the add-ons, themes, and plugins you choose as well as how well you are able to manage your server security.
+both have security improvements.
+The question of security comes down to the add-ons, themes, and plugins you choose as well as how well you can manage your server security.